 - Provide a personal desk space for the Teacher Candidate’s use.

-- Share information about routines and behavior procedures.
+- Sharing information about routines and behavior procedures.

-- How to handle problem situations as they occur.
+- Communicating how to handle problem situations as they occur.

 - Reporting to parents and parent conferences, if applicable to field experience.